MMJ Group Holdings - Embark Health Investment Update

 Embark Health Update

-In the attached release Embark Health Inc. ("Embark" or the "Company") announced that it has been granted an amendment to its Health Canada licence for the sale of cannabis extracts, cannabis topicals and edible cannabis products from their facility in Delta, British Columbia.
+In the attached release Embark Health Inc. ("Embark" or the "Company") announced that it has entered into a definitive agreement with Mesa Exploration Corp. (“Mesa”).

 For more information, download the attached PDF.